 This is a trendy neighborhood, full of bars, restaurants, local designers shops and expats.
 The number of boutique hostels and hotels in Nimman is increasing every year.
 It is our favorite place to stay, and you never get tired of it, every night we spot a new bar or a food stall serving local & international food!

 Chiang Mai is big and nature is the city’s best asset.
 Many hotels are nestled in the mountains offering stunning views, luxury spa treatments, and services that will take you beyond relaxation.
-Or maybe you fancy to stay in a hotel in the middle of the rice fields, don´t worry Chiang Mai has it too.
+Or maybe you fancy staying in a hotel in the middle of the rice fields, don’t worry Chiang Mai has it too.

 We stayed a couple of days at Panviman Chiang Mai and we loved it!
 The resort is located in the mountains near Chiang Mai, surrounded by green and fresh air.
 The staff will spoil you with Thai hospitality and you can enjoy many activities or just relax.

-To find and book the best hotels in Chiang Mai I suggest you to look at Booking.com, or Agoda .
-We personally used those websites and always found good hotel deals and trustworthy reviews.
-Chiang Mai is always busy, so better to book your room in advance. 😉
+To find and book the best hotels in Chiang Mai I suggest you look at Booking.com or Agoda.
+We personally use those websites and always find good hotel deals and trustworthy reviews.
+Chiang Mai is always busy, so better to book your room in advance 😉

 » Best time to visit Chiang Mai